 Note: When thermocouple wires are damaged, the resulting reading maybe wrong.
-For example, if there are any cuts into the wires insulation where the wires are pinched between the IHS and the load plate, the thermocouple wires can get in contact at this location.
-In that case, the reported temperature would be the edge of the IHS/socket load plate area.
+For example, if there are any cuts into the wires insulation where the wires are pinched between the heatsink and the socket lid when installing the heatsink, the thermocouple wires can get in contact at this location.
+In that case, the reported temperature would be the point of the heatsink/socket lid area.
 This temperature is usually much lower than the temperature at the center of the IHS.